|THURSDAY, OCTOBER 30 | 7:00pm|

 Box Office: smarttix.com | (212) 868-4444

 In Letters to Afar, a new installation at the Museum of the City of New York, personal home videos once taken for family and friends are re-presented to us as windows to the past.
 What can art reveal about history?
 How does Letters, or any artistic work, mediate the past?
 How does scholarship?
-Artists Péter Forgács (filmmaker, Letters to Afar) and Svetlana Boym (photographer, Harvard), and scholars Marci Shore (Yale), Steven Zipperstein (Stanford), and Amelia Glaser, moderator (UC San Diego) present their work and discuss how art and scholarship shape our understanding of the past.
+Artist Péter Forgács (filmmaker, Letters to Afar), author Boris Fishman, and scholars Marci Shore (Yale), Steven Zipperstein (Stanford), and Amelia Glaser, moderator (UC San Diego) present their work and discuss how art and scholarship shape our understanding of the past.
 How do artists’ and scholars’ views differ from our understanding of our own histories?
 How do we engage with what is no longer here?
 For those interested, there will be a discussion following this program in the Great Hall.

 Presented by YIVO and the Museum of the City of New York and supported by a grant from the New York Council for the Humanities.
 Any views, findings, conclusions or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.